lextm/jekyll-theme-chirpy/_posts/2015-11-6-some-gaps-in-microsoft-asp-net-iis-stack-and-why-jexus-steps-in-for-the-community.md

 Microsoft focuses on ASP.NET 5 and .NET Core 5, while we do see many existing projects remain on ASP.NET 4.*.
 Before there is a better way to convert ASP.NET 4.* apps to 5, it would be beneficial if we could run ASP.NET 4.* apps directly on Linux.

 Luckily Jexus web server has been there for years.
-By using Mono’s ASP.NET 4.* stack, many ASP.NET 4.* apps can run on Linux/Jexus with moderate modification (to adapt to Linux file system and so on mainly).
+By using Mono's ASP.NET 4.* stack, many ASP.NET 4.* apps can run on Linux/Jexus with moderate modification (to adapt to Linux file system and so on mainly).

-We are working on MWA support in Jexus, so that in future releases you might even use your Windows’s copy of web.config with IIS configuration on Linux/Jexus.
+We are working on MWA support in Jexus, so that in future releases you might even use your Windows's copy of web.config with IIS configuration on Linux/Jexus.
 That should save you lots of efforts converting settings from IIS to another web server.

 # Kestrel Limitation